Violent Saturday: Production

+Reception

 New York Times film critic Bosley Crowther disapproved of the violence in the film, calling it an "unedifying spectacle," while praising the performance of Lee Marvin as a hood "so icily evil he is funny."
-Borgnine's performance was panned by Crowther as "a joke."
+He stated a mixed reaction to the supporting cast, calling Tommy Noonan "ridiculous", labeling Margaret Hayes "dreary" and calling Ernest Borgnine's performance (playing an Amish farmer) "a joke" while listing Mature as "bruising".